cognisant/Docs.DevelopmentProcess/README.md

 ##### Tracking Progress

 The team maintains a 'Sprint Velocity' Google sheet.
 Every sprint, various metrics such as 'points achieved' are recorded on the spreadsheet.
 This data is used to track the team's performance (or 'velocity') over time as well as progress during a sprint via the dashboard tab.

+**NOTE** The number of points achieved in a sprint is based on complete stories only, stories partially complete will not contribute to the number of points achieved.

 #### End of Sprint